kcc-nma-art128/assignment/week06/README.md

 - [Bootstrap](http://getbootstrap.com/css/#grid)
 - [Foundation](http://foundation.zurb.com/grid.html)

+## Image Sprites
+An image sprite is a collection of images put into a single image.
+A web page with many images can take a long time to load and generates multiple server requests.
+Using image sprites will reduce the number of server requests, save bandwidth, & help with performance.

 ## Homework:
 - Continue to Step 4 of coding Company Name 1.
 Be sure to work in a new (separate) folder, such as "companyname1-step4."